Dictation and Transcription

 With the advent of digital dictation devices, audio tape

-is not used as much for dictation and transcription, yet
+is now rarely used for dictation and transcription, yet

 they continue to be used in various forums and

 applications.
 There are three primary sizes of tapes all

 transcribe.
 In approximate order of popularity they appear

 These can be directly transcribed because transcription

 machines are available in these sizes.
 Other size tapes,

 including videotape (VHS, BETA, etc.), can also be

 first make copies to one of the three above types.
 Note